mautrix/docs/bridges/go/setup.md

      `registration.yaml` respectively.
 4. Register the bridge on your homeserver (see [Registering appservices]).
 5. Run the bridge with `./mautrix-$bridge`.
+6. After the bridge is running, refer to the bridge-specific Authentication page to start using it.

 [Registering appservices]: ../general/registering-appservices.md